 Peter answered before she could finish: “A sci-fi monster who could turn invisible.
 Sorry—should’ve remembered you weren’t from around here.
 You’ve gotten so good with our lingo and dialect that it’s hard to remember, sometimes.”

-“I take it as a compliment.”
-Kora flashed a smile.
+“Thanks.”
+Kora flashed him a smile.
 “This Predator, though…” A faint smile played across her lips.
 “He sounds badass.”

 Kora and Eun both nodded.

 “Never thought I’d actually look forward to it.”

 A valet walked up, but Peter waved him away.
 “Nah, son.”
 He threw the sharply dressed man a disdainful look.
-“You ain’t laying hands on the motha’fucking Bite Mobile.”
+“You ain’t laying hands on the muh’fucking Bite Mobile.”

 “Bitefighter!”
-Peter craned his head back toward the car.
+Peter looked over his shoulder, toward the car.
 “Vamoose!”

 “Is that a self-driving car?
 Didn’t know it could find its own parking…”